kyma-incubator/examples/personservice/README.md

 ![Client Credentials](images/token_test3.png).

-### Security For Lambdas (Not on Minikube)
+### Security For Lambdas

 **If you are running this locally you will have issues with failed DNS lookups of the lambda function.
-There are probably ways to fix this, but they are not described here.
+There are ways to fix this, but they are not described here (use internal services instead).
 If you are running on a cluster where APIs have public DNS entries, you can continue.**

 When you create a new person, your Lambda will fail.
 To fix it, we need to adapt the registration file (`/registration/registrationfile.json`).
 Specifically we need to provide the OAuth2 configuration: